nareshmaharaj-consultant/vpc-peering-split-brain-cross-region-db/vpcpeering-split-brain-3.md

 #### Strong Consistency

-To enable Strong Consistency (SC) rules in Aerospike, you will need to run a few administrative commands.
-This ensures that your database maintains strict consistency across all nodes in the cluster.
+To enable the SC rules you will need to run some admin commands as below

 ```bash
 enable